Introduction

 emulates the native Android select

 .
-To prevent this we can pass false
+To prevent this, we can pass false

-to this prop.
-This forces the rendered select
+, which forces the rendered select

 component to use an unstyled TextInput

-.
-Thereby, making it behave more like its iOS
+, making it behave more like its iOS

 counterpart by default.